Reptudn/philosophers/README.md

 - [ ] check for memory safety with `valgrind --tool=helgrind`

 ## Problems
-- one dies directly
+- one always dies
--> the problems seems to be that the last eat is always 0 in the monitoring script even tho it was set correctly inside the struct
+- what happens when the sleep time is greater than the time to die? is is supposed to die or not

 ## Input
 - number_of_philosophers: The number of philosophers and also the number of forks.